I am writing this story to any authorities who care about our country’s future healthcare system and those who pursue justice and transparency.

 But ECFMG certification wasn’t the whole requirement to be able to apply for residency programs, I needed recommendation letters and unfortunately, most hospitals charge applicants who want to observe an attending physician for a month or two and there is a fee of at least 500$/week and very few hospitals were offering free of cost observership unless you have a relationship with the attending you want to observe.

-This highlights the fact that whoever has the financial supports most probably wins the game, which is matching into a residency program.
+This highlights the fact that whoever has the financial support most probably wins the game, which is matching into a residency program.

 I was among those who had to work as free labor to just gain enough letters of recommendation to upload on my ERAS app.

-Many community programs in the State of NY do not even bother to release the current resident’s name and photographs on their website let alone release their USMLE scores but guess what?
+Many community programs in the State of NY and other big cities do not even bother to release the current resident’s name and photographs on their website let alone release their USMLE scores but guess what?
 It does not take much intelligence to understand the pattern of an applicant’s acceptance in such programs.

+There are no shortage of Physicians while thousands of us are left unmatched.
 I hope that we, US citizens and green card holders come together once and break this unholy chain of corruption in the residency match.
-This would not happen unless we all stay united and speak up.